 (ii) Be specific.
 It’s more useful to say “she explained the problem and solution clearly in 5 minutes” than “she is brilliant.”

 (iii) You don’t have to fix things yourself, e.g. to help a staff who stammers, you can suggest a speech coach or get their views.

 MANAGE YOUR TEAM FOR PERFORMANCE

 To understand each of your direct reports personally and manage your team for high performance, Scott presents detailed tools and processes including: (a) holding career conversations to understand each of your direct reports’ ambitions, so you can to help them move toward their dreams, (b) creating a growth management plan for each direct report yearly, (c) tips for hiring the right people with the required skills and the team fit, (d) tips for firing people and (e) promoting and rewarding people.
 You can get a detailed overview of each item in our full summary bundle.

 Scott ends off by outlining how you string the various processes and tools together to get started with Radical Candor.
 The book includes numerous other examples and detailed tips on the philosophy and techniques of applying Radical Candor.
-Do get a copy of the book for the full mojo, get our full book summary for an overview of the various ideas and tips, or check out more resources at www.radicalcandor.com.
+You can purchase the book here or check out more resources at radicalcandor.com.